The Marketing Revolution means it’s time to hustle with like-minded businesses

 What we say to our friends it not necessarily what we want to say to our customers.
 In a previous post, I gave some statistics about the time people can spend “tweeting”.
 Social Media has potentially become the telesales interruption of the 21st century!

 It’s also too random.
-Just because you have lots of contacts doesn’t mean these will inevitably turn into customers.
+Just because you have lots of contacts doesn’t mean they will inevitably turn into customers.
 Far from it.

 Social Media = Current State of the Internet